Ancient Corinth & Wine Tour

 • Children under 18 must be accompanied by an adult

-• All prices are for 1 tour, for 1 to 4 passengers, with a taxi or sedan, and up to 7 passengers with a minivan
+• All prices are for 1 ride and for 1 to 4 passengers with a TAXI or SIMPLE SEDAN, 1-7 passengers with a MINIVAN usually Mercedes Benz and up to 14 passengers with a MINIBUS usually Mercedes Benz

 • You must be able to walk on unpaved or uneven terrain; otherwise the driver will do their best for you to see most of the sites